Peanhua/ARK-Computer/Documentation/CPU_InstructionsAssemblyLanguage.md

 * #n - Immediate, the value is n.
 Not applicable for destination operator.

-If instruction takes two operands, they are named source and destination.
+If instruction takes two operands, they are named source "<src>" and destination "<dst>".
 For one operand instructions, the operand is named destination.

 The source operand postincrement and predecrement operations are performed before destination operand postincrement and predecrement operations.

-Instructions operating on values take a size modifier:
+Some instructions operating take a size modifier, marked in syntax as ".s" (for example AND.s).
+The size modifier can be one of the following:
 * .b - 8 bits, not yet implemented
 * .w - 16 bits, not yet implemented
 * .l - 32 bits